icfnext/aem-groovy-console/README.md

 ## Overview

-The CQ5 Groovy Console provides an interface for running Groovy scripts in the CQ5 container.
-Scripts can be created to manipulate content in the JCR, call OSGi services, or perform arbitrary tasks using the available APIs.
-Bindings and methods are provided for accessing the JCR session and OSGi services.
+The CQ5 Groovy Console provides an interface for running [Groovy](http://groovy.codehaus.org/) scripts in the CQ5 container.
+Scripts can be created to manipulate content in the JCR, call OSGi services, or execute arbitrary code using the CQ, Sling, or JCR APIs.
+After installing the package in CQ5 (instructions below), see the [console page](http://localhost:4502/etc/groovyconsole.html) for documentation on the available bindings and methods.
+Sample scripts are included in the package for reference.

 ## Requirements